If my GP or midwife refers me to a gynaecologist, can I choose who I see?

 Yes.
 A woman can be accompanied by a relative, friend or nurse when they come to see our consultants.
 It doesn’t matter if it’s for a chat or an examination it’s important that our patients feel as relaxed as possible when they come to clinics.
 A chaperone is always present when you are being examined by a consultant.

-What happens about medical students or other doctors being present?
+Are medical students or other doctors being present?

 Observing senior doctors and consultants at work is an essential part of training for medical students and trainee doctors.
 However, it’s your decision as to whether they are present during all of your appointments or whether they stay for some and not for others in the NHS.
 At the London Women’s Centre there are no trainee doctors or medical students that will deliver your care.
-You procedures will be carried out by senior consultants.
+Your procedures will only be carried out by senior consultants.

 How do I see a private gynaecologist or obstetrician?